tinkerhub/ComputerVision-with-PyTorch-Learning-Program/Tasks/registration_task/README.md

 4. Invite [Gopi](github.com/GopikrishnanSasikumar) to your repo.
 5. Fill the registration form with your repo url.

-Use can use this [reference](https://machinelearningmastery.com/implement-simple-linear-regression-scratch-python/).
+You can use this [reference](https://machinelearningmastery.com/implement-simple-linear-regression-scratch-python/).